kuldeepsinghsadioura/ALPR-Database/README.md

    `curl -O https://raw.githubusercontent.com/algertc/alpr-dashboard/main/schema.sql `
    Or, if you prefer a download link, click [here](https://github.com/algertc/ALPR-Database/blob/main/schema.sql) to download the schema from this repository.
 Place it in the same directory as your docker-compose.yml.

-5. Start the application: `bash docker compose up -d `
+5. Start the application: `docker compose up -d `

 6. Access the application at `http://localhost:3000`